David Maclean, Baron Blencathra: Expenses claims

 Maclean was reported in The Daily Telegraph as having spent more than £20,000 improving his farmhouse under the Additional Costs Allowance (ACA) scheme before selling it for £750,000.
-He claimed the money by designating the property as his “second home” with the Commons authorities, yet Maclean did not pay capital gains tax on the sale because the taxman accepted it was his main home.
+He claimed the money by designating the property as his "second home" with the Commons authorities, yet Maclean did not pay capital gains tax on the sale because the taxman accepted it was his main home.

 Maclean was one of 98 MPs who voted to keep their expense details secret.

 House of Lords

 On 28 February 2011, Maclean was created a life peer, as Baron Blencathra, of Penrith in the County of Cumbria, and he was introduced in the House of Lords on 10 March 2011, where he sits as a Conservative.
 In 2010, Maclean was played by Sam Graham, in the television film On Expenses.
 Four years later he was found to have breached the Code of Conduct of the Lords in his dealings with the government of the Cayman Islands.

+Lord Blencathra returned to the frontbenches for the first time in 19 years on 1 September 2024 as Shadow Minister for Environment, Food and Rural Affairs.

+Personal life

+In 2003, at the age of 49, Maclean revealed he had been living with multiple sclerosis for the previous five years.